What is detrainsition or retransition?

 Usually “retransition” is the term that acknowledges that gender identity is a journey of exploration, and that it is possible to transition to a transgender identity or a cisgender identity multiple times.

-The word “detransition” is most often used by those who wish to stop people from accessing gender-affirming healthcare – either to affirm a transgender identity or a cisgender one.
+The word “detransition” is most often used by anti-trans campaigners, who wish to stop people from accessing gender-affirming healthcare – either to affirm a transgender identity or a cisgender one.

 Both words are used in this article, to help people find it when they search the internet.